Israel weighs Hamas' latest response to Gaza cease-fire proposal as diplomatic efforts are revived

 The war began when Hamas-led militants launched a surprise attack on Oct.
 7 into southern Israel, attacking multiple army bases and farming communities and killing around 1,200 people, mostly civilians.
 They abducted another 250 people. more than 100 of whom were released during a weeklong cease-fire in November.
 Militants are still holding around 80 hostages and the remains of 40 others.

-Kareem Chehayeb reported from Beirut.
-Aamer Madhani contributed to this report from Washington.
+Chehayeb reported from Beirut.
+Associated Press writers Abby Sewell in Beirut and Aamer Madhani in Washington contributed to this report.

 Follow AP's coverage of the war in Gaza at https://apnews.com/hub/israel-hamas-war